Ben Franklin Academy's Response to COVID-19 Information Page

 In order to stay abreast of the complex and evolving situation in the United States and to exercise best practices in safeguarding our community, Ben Franklin Academy is remaining in constant communication with governmental and educational organizations.
-For the most detailed and up-to-date information on COVID-19, we encourage you to bookmark this page, watch our school calendar, and monitor the following websites.
-We have shared our re-opening plans with our community in the PDF embedded below.
+For the most detailed and up-to-date information on COVID-19, we encourage you to bookmark this page, watch our school calendar, and monitor the CDC website.

 Frequently Asked Questions